canarytrace/documentation/docs/features/overview.md

 ## Performance entries

 `performance.entries` is collection of a part of Web Api Performance and contains events of web page and browser with non-functional metrics and timestamps.
-Guarantor of this collections is a web browser and whole collection is stored to Elasticsearch.
+Garant of this collections is a web browser and whole collection is stored into Elasticsearch.

 ## Console Intercept

 Console Intercept is Canarytrace service, which intercept all entries from browser console.
 Contains message from recommendation level to error level.
-Again, all data from browser console is stored to elasticsearch.
+Again, all data from browser console is stored into elasticsearch.

 ## Coverage Audit